-4.11 For information on leave entitlements or Work Cover contact the HR department.
+4.11 For information on leave entitlements or Work Cover, staff should speak to the Accounts team.

 Self help

 - 4.12 If the student or staff member feels confident and wants to deal with the situation, they can be encouraged to use self-help techniques.
 However, it is not necessary that the person tries to resolve the complaint this way. - 4.13 This option can involve: - approaching the person responsible for the discriminatory or sexually harassing behaviour - telling the person what you are unhappy about, why you are unhappy about it, and what you would like to happen. - 4.14 Taking a person with you for support may be helpful.